alex-petrenko/sample-factory/docs/04-experiments/slurm-details.md

 # install additional env dependencies here
 ```

-## Necessary scripts in Sample-Factory
+## Necessary scripts in Sample Factory

-To run a custom launcher script for Sample-Factory on slurm, you may need to write your own slurm_sbatch_template and/or launcher script.
+To run a custom launcher script for Sample Factory on slurm, you may need to write your own slurm_sbatch_template and/or launcher script.

 slurm_sbatch_template is a bash script that run by slurm before your python script.
 It includes commands to activate your conda environment etc. See an example at `./sample_factory/launcher/slurm/sbatch_timeout.sh`.
 Variables in the bash script can be added in `sample_factory.launcher.run_slurm`.